Roman Polanski: Legal history

-Sexual abuse case
+Sexual abuse

 On 11 March 1977, three years after making Chinatown, Polanski was arrested at the Beverly Wilshire Hotel for the sexual assault of 13-year-old Samantha Gailey.
 Gailey had modeled for Polanski during a Vogue photoshoot the previous day around the swimming pool at the Bel Air home of Jack Nicholson.
 Polanski was indicted on six counts of criminal behavior, including rape.
 At his arraignment, he pleaded not guilty to all charges.
 Many executives in Hollywood came to his defense.
 Gailey's attorney arranged a plea bargain in which five of the six charges would be dismissed, and Polanski accepted.

 As a result of the plea bargain, Polanski pleaded guilty to the charge of "unlawful sexual intercourse with a minor", and was ordered to undergo 90 days of psychiatric evaluation at California Institution for Men at Chino.
-Upon release from prison after 42 days, Polanski agreed to the plea bargain, his penalty to be time served (the time he had already served in jail) along with probation.
-However, he learned afterward that the judge, Laurence J. Rittenband, had told some friends that he was going to disregard the plea bargain and sentence Polanski to 50 years in prison: "I'll see this man never gets out of jail," he told Polanski's friend, screenwriter Howard E. Koch.
+Upon release from prison after 42 days, Polanski agreed to the plea bargain, his penalty to be time served along with probation.
+However, he learned afterward that the judge, Laurence J. Rittenband, had told some friends that he was going to disregard the plea bargain and sentence Polanski to 50 years in prison: "I'll see this man never gets out of jail", he told Polanski's friend, screenwriter Howard E. Koch.
 Gailey's attorney confirmed the judge changed his mind after he met the judge in his chambers:

 Polanski was told by his attorney that "the judge could no longer be trusted" and that the judge's representations were "worthless".
 Polanski decided not to appear at his sentencing.
 He told his friend, producer Dino De Laurentiis, "I've made up my mind.
 I'm getting out of here."
 On 31 January 1978, the day before sentencing, Polanski left the country on a flight to London, where he had a home.
 One day later, he left for France.
 As a French citizen, he has been protected from extradition and has lived mostly in France since then.

-Since he fled the United States before final sentencing, the charges are still pending.
+In 1979, Polanski gave a controversial interview with novelist Martin Amis in which, discussing the case, he said "If I had killed somebody, it wouldn't have had so much appeal to the press, you see?
+But ... fucking, you see, and the young girls.
+Judges want to fuck young girls.
+Juries want to fuck young girls.
+Everyone wants to fuck young girls!"